Scaseco/facete3/README.md

 Please refer to the respective Facete 3 component READMEs for details about how to use them.

-## Licence
+## License
 The source code of this repo is published under the [Apache License Version 2.0](LICENSE).
-Dependencies may be licenced under different terms.
-When in doubt please refer to the licences of the dependencies declared in the pom.xml files.
+Dependencies may be licensed under different terms.
+When in doubt please refer to the licenses of the dependencies declared in the pom.xml files.